mozilla-l10n/documentation/products/firefox_desktop/adding_nightly.md

 $ hg up central
 ```

-The file to modify is in `browser/locales/all-locales`, open it with your text editor of choice.
+The first file to modify is `browser/locales/all-locales`, open it with your text editor of choice.

 ```BASH
 $ atom browser/locales/all-locales